Photograph by Cat Lane

 Suitable for any level of experience

 What will be covered in the class?

-Join popular ceramicist Andrew Macdermott for this one-day sculpting workshop providing students with a range of skills and techniques to sculpt and shape clay.
+Join popular ceramicist Andrew Macdermott for this two-day sculpting workshop providing students with a range of skills and techniques to sculpt and shape clay.

 You could make your favourite animal, the human form or create an abstract, expressionist piece.
 You will experiment with materials and approaches to form a main piece by the end of the day.
 This is a great course for those with no experience or for those with some experience to gain confidence in creating larger pieces.